playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaActionsComposition.md

 @[authenticated-cached-index](code/javaguide/http/JavaActionsComposition.java)

 > **Note:**  ```play.mvc.Security.Authenticated``` and ```play.cache.Cached``` annotations and the corresponding predefined Actions are shipped with Play.
 See the relevant API documentation for more information.

+> **Note:**  Every request must be served by a distinct instance of your `play.mvc.Action`.
+If a singleton pattern is used, requests will be routed incorrectly during multiple request scenarios.

 ## Defining custom action annotations